HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 src_reg.write(radec_src_reg_path, format="ds9", overwrite=True)
 ```

-We do the same to define a region from which to extract a background spectrum:
+We do the same to define a region from which to extract a background spectrum, though
+this region is of a different size and is not centered on the source:

 ```{code-cell} python
 # Where to write the new region file